trishume/sympy-wiki-with-svn/Installing-the-IPython-qtconsole-in-Mac-OS-X.md

     $ ipython qtconsole
     ```

     If it works, the Python rocketship application should open, and a GUI window with a IPython shell should open up.
-This is the qtconsole.
+This is the qtconsole!

 # Notes